masahiko-ofgp/umeboshi/README.md

 However, this application has just started to develop, and does not have any particular functions.

-Now, umeboshi has four commands.
+Now, umeboshi has 5 commands.

 - echo
 - quit
 - help
 - version
+- sum

 ## Example